MHzarini/ngx-time-duration-picker/README.md

 import { AppComponent } from './app.component';

-// Import your library
+// Import the library
-import { SampleModule } from 'angular2-time-duration-picker';
+import { TimeDurationPickerModule } from 'angular2-time-duration-picker';

 @NgModule({
   declarations: [